 We meet friends in a café in the centre of Canterbury’s old creaking, packed, wooden buildings, and pile into their car to drive out into Kent.
 We can’t think of where to go, but I suggest Whitstable.
 I’m sure I’ve heard people say it’s great.

-We drive through the Kent countryside, me pointing out oast houses and realising I have no real idea what they are and finding myself unable to add anything further than something about drying hops.
+We drive through the Kent countryside, me pointing out oast houses and then realising I have no real idea what they are and finding myself unable to add anything further than something, perhaps, about drying hops?

 It takes an hour and a half to find a parking space in the town.

-Whitstable, so lauded from what I’d read, by the London media elite, feels overcrowded and, despite the pretty weatherboard houses and its firm beach sitting under a shifting sky – black breakwaters reaching out into a blue metallic sea – I struggle to really feel the elixir that draws the Guardian crowds here in such, pleased-with-themselves, numbers.
+Whitstable, so lauded from what I’d heard, by the London metropolitan elite, feels overcrowded and, despite the pretty weatherboard houses and its firm beach sitting under a shifting sky – black breakwaters reaching out into a blue metallic sea – I struggle to really feel the elixir that draws the well-healed crowds here in such, pleased-with-themselves, numbers.

 For different reasons Rye slightly disappoints too.

 Quiet to the point of necrosis in the late afternoon, the town, while undeniably attractive isn’t the beauty-like-no-other town I had been told so often.